gardener/gardener/docs/extensions/migration.md

 ### Owner Checks

 The so called "bad case" scenario for control plane migration proposed in [GEP-17](../proposals/17-shoot-control-plane-migration-bad-case.md) introduced the requirement for extension controllers to check whether they are currently operating in the source or destination seed during reconciliations to avoid the case in which controllers from different seeds can operate on the same IaaS resources (split brain scenario).
-To that end a special "owner checking" mechanism has been added to the `Reconciler` implementations of all extension controllers.
+To that end, a special "owner checking" mechanism has been added to the `Reconciler` implementations of all extension controllers.
 For an example usage of this mechanism see [the infrastructure Reconciler implementation](https://github.com/gardener/gardener/blob/7ac4b04feec409f3e5a5208cd06af9a10c755337/extensions/pkg/controller/infrastructure/reconciler.go#L109-L121).
 The purpose of the owner check is to interrupt reconciliations of extension controllers that do not operate in the seed that is currently configured to host the shoot's control plane.
-Note that `Migrate` operations must not be interrupted, as they are required to clean up kubernetes resources left in the shoot's control plane namespace and do not act on IaaS resources.
+Note that `Migrate` operations must not be interrupted, as they are required to clean up Kubernetes resources left in the shoot's control plane namespace and do not act on IaaS resources.

 ### Extension Controllers Based on Generic Actuators